 In addition to your module options, there are several actions you can take specific to your template.

-- In the upper right of the template, click the folder folder icon.
+- In the upper right of the template, click the folder icon folder.

 - Right-click the name of the template.
-In the dropdown menu that appears, you can customize the following options:
+In the dropdown menu, you can customize the following options:

 - Copy to portals: copy the template to another portal where you are also a user.
 Templates purchased from the Marketplace will not be able to be copied to other portals.